PopovEvgeniy/mugenfontfactory/readme.txt

 About program modification

 Source code is included in source.zip archive.
-It can be compiled under Lazarus 1.4 or higher.
+It can be compiled under Lazarus 1.6.4 or higher.

 Change log

 1.0 - 2.0.4 - Old builds.
-2.0.5 - Totally program rewritten.
+2.0.5 - Program was totally rewritten.
+2.0.6 - Small changes.
+Windows 9x support was dropped.